901222/X-Net/README.md

 ## Environment

-Keras based implementation, using tensorflow backend.
+* Keras based implementation, using tensorflow backend.
+* They used ATLAS dataset.
+* They evaluate the models by 5-fold cross-validation experiments.

 requirement :